bloominstituteoftechnology/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 a) O(n) - You only have one simple math operation.
 An incerase in the input with not result in an exponential increase.

 b) O(n log n) - the code is using a while loop and has an inner equation that is doubling n.
-This will cause it to grow at a slightly faster rate.
+This will cause it to grow at a slightly faster rate!

 c) O(n) - the code is performing one recursive function.
 As the input increases it will always grow at the same rate.